[music with sound effects]

 Protection of our organs is a huge part of what our skeletons do for us.
 They also do some very cool things, like the bones in your ear.
 We have three tiny bones in both of our ears which help convey the sounds that are incoming, which are sound waves, and our brains will interpret these to help us listen to our environment.

-Dr. Biologist: Without those bones, we wouldn't be able to hear.
+Dr. Biology: Without those bones, we wouldn't be able to hear.

 Rebecca: Without our bones in our middle ears, we wouldn't be able to hear.

-Dr. Biologist: What else do bones in our body do?
+Dr. Biology: What else do bones in our body do?

 Rebecca: Bones are also very important for storing minerals-think of calcium when you think of bones.
 So our bones really are storage places for calcium that can then be released when our bodies need it.